JimFawkes/luther/README.md

 ____

-The data used, is scraped from the [Talk Python To Me](talkpython.fm) Podcast, and retrieved using the GitHub API v4.
+The data used, is from the [Talk Python To Me](talkpython.fm) Podcast, and retrieved using the GitHub API v4.

 ___